Questions and answers on COVID-19: Prevention

 - wear a mask in situations where physical distancing is not possible

 - regularly wash and sanitise your hands

-The use of face masks in public indoor settings (e.g. supermarkets, shops and public transport) and in crowded outdoor situations is strongly advised in areas with more COVID-19 cases and when physical distancing cannot be guaranteed.
+The use of face masks in public indoor settings (e.g. supermarkets, shops and public transport) and in crowded outdoor situations is advised in areas with more COVID-19 cases and when physical distancing cannot be guaranteed.

 The virus can enter the body via the nose, mouth and/or eyes, so individuals should avoid touching their faces with unwashed hands.
 Washing hands with soap and water for at least 20 seconds or cleaning hands thoroughly with alcohol-based solutions or gels, or disposable alcohol wipes, is recommended in all settings.

 Good ventilation of indoor spaces through natural or mechanical means is an important measure to decrease the risk of infection.
 Avoid poorly ventilated, crowded spaces.

 2. What should I do if I develop symptoms of COVID-19?

 National public health authorities have specific guidelines for those who develop symptoms of COVID-19 (e.g. ‘call the local COVID-19 helpline’).
 Alternatively, local healthcare providers can be contacted for instructions.

 Self-tests (such as rapid antigen tests, if used according to the manufacturer’s instructions) or laboratory-processed tests (such as PCR tests) can be used to test for SARS-CoV-2 to confirm whether the symptoms are indicative of COVID-19.